Skip to content

 If you drink coffee or tea with added sweeteners with your breakfast, this combination will help slow down the digestion of sugars from your coffee drink as well.

-Adding peanut butter to your breakfast could also help keep your appetite lower as the day goes on.
-Researchers found that adding peanut butter to breakfast not only lowered post-meal blood sugar, but also increased the secretion of satiety hormones in the gut, and lowered the desire to eat at the next meal.
+Adding peanut butter to your breakfast could also help with appetite control as the day goes on.
+Researchers found that adding peanut butter to breakfast not only lowered post-meal blood sugar, but also increased the secretion of satiety hormones in the gut.

 6. Beans and avocado on toast